 Why does Logan-Rogersville sometimes cancel school when other area schools are in session / Why does Logan-Rogersville sometimes remain open when other area schools are closed?

 Each school district is unique.
 The Logan-Rogersville district is comprised of areas in three different counties.
 Each county road department is unique in their fleet size, budget and protocol.

-The number of rural roads, terrain, paved surfaces, etc., can make the safety of travel vary from one part of the district to other even when they are in close geographic proximity.
+The number of rural roads, terrain, paved surfaces, etc., can make the safety of travel vary from one part of the district to another even when they are in close geographic proximity.

 What if early morning road conditions are bad but are likely to improve quickly?

 For mornings when road conditions could improve quickly, we may call for a 2 Hour Late Start schedule.
 For a 2 Hour Late Start, each building will begin school two hours late and end school at its regularly scheduled time.
 Please see 2-Hour Late Start FAQs HERE.

 When school is closed are all other scheduled extra-curricular and co-curricular activities canceled for the day?

 On days when school is cancelled, programs held in the schools such as before & after school CatCare are also cancelled.
 However, some student activities may continue as scheduled depending on changing weather conditions, distance of travel, departure times and location.

 How does the district determine when the cancelled day will be made up?